Create Your First Project

 Role

 As the frame lead, I was responsible for the entire design of the frame.
-I researched the loading conditions experienced at competition, developing finite element analysis models to confirm these criteria were met.
+I researched the loading conditions experienced at competition and developed finite element analysis models to confirm these criteria were met.
 I created models of the student drivers in CAD to check that they fit in the frame and ensured the frame was compliant with the SAE 2022 rules.
-I finally communicated with other system and team leads in order to integrate the subsystems together, packaging other components within the vehicle’s frame.
-After design, I also directed the building of the frame including managing sponsors and vendor relationships, jigging of the tubes, and welding of the entire frame assembly.
+I also communicated with other system and team leads in order to integrate the subsystems together, packaging other components within the vehicle’s frame.
+After design, I also directed the manufacture of the frame.
+This included managing sponsors and vendor relationships, jigging of the tubes, and welding of the entire frame assembly.

 Results